 The BCC Academy ethos is to be inclusive and we welcome riders from across our membership, from seasoned competitors, to those who are new to racing, those keen on opportunities to train harder or indeed anyone who wants to find out more about what we do.
-For more information please click here to send an email to our Performance Coordinator Graham Earl.
+For more information please click here to send an email to our Performance Coordinator Paul Gardner.

 The club will run performance training rides and they will be announced on our Facebook page.
 When the weather starts to warm up training rides are likely to be on Sundays from 10am at M&S Costa.

 If you have an indoor trainer and need some motivation over the winter months BCC run weekly turbo training sessions.
-Contact Graham for more information.
+Contact Paul for more information.

 We are a young club with a strong number of enthusiastic riders, so though there are several seasoned racers among our ranks, the majority of our racing riders are relatively inexperienced and many are just dipping their toe for the first time.
 Whilst it can seem daunting to enter races the purpose of the club’s performance section and racing Academy is to help you get to the level you want to be – both in terms of demystifying the processes and offering advice, and in providing the benefit of our various tips and experience.
 TT’s and hill climbs are also a great way for novices to get the competitive juices flowing, being just you on the road against the clock, with riders usually set of at 1 minute intervals.

 What do I need before I start racing?